bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

 ```bash
 kubectl edit service myweb
 ```

+- Use the arrow keys to go to near the bottom of the file, find "Type: NodePort" and use the arrow keys to go to the first letter of NodePort
+- Press i to get into insert mode
+- Press the delete key several times to delete the word NodePort
+- type LoadBalancer
+- and save your changes and exit by typing \<ESC\>:wq\<ENTER\>

+The changes are automatically applied by the K8s API.

 Once complete we should be able to find our newly assigned external LoadBalancer IP address and test our myweb deployment.